tradle/mycloud/docs/backup-to-datalake.md

    After that, the job starts downloading from S3 the previously exported files that
     need to be appended/updated (rember that each file corresponds for a type, like Form, Application).

     - two files per type are maintained: one contains the aggregated objects json lines, the other is like an index, it has an array of all permalinks of objects in the first file.
 This index is used to speed up the update.
     - the previously exported objects file is downloaded and merged with a file of the same type found in /temp, and the result is uploaded back to S3 as a replacement.
       Then index file is updated and uploaded to S3, replacing prior version of this file.
     - marker file refreshed to contain the name of the last object processed in objects bucket.

-   Creates Athena tables, one per exported data type if not yet exists.
+   Creates AWS Athena tables, one per exported data type if not yet exists.
+This tells Athena how to properly read those files from S3 (Athena provides SQL interface to the data in S3).

+## Difficulties handled already
+The run time of the job is limited by Lambda hard time limit of 15 minutes.
+So for every job invocation we count the time and stop processing new S3 objects after about 10 minutes.

+## Future Improvements

+1. When data model changes are detected, corresponding Athena table needs to be recreated.
+2. Add data duplication to simplify joining tables.
+3. Change naming for S3 objects in objects bucket.
+Split them into folders, to speed up S3 list() operation.